ShawnXxy/AzMySQL-Connectivity-Checker/README.md

 7. Save the changes.

 8. Click Run Script (play button).
 You cannot run this partially or copy paste to the command line.
-   For Security Consideration, you might not be able to execute the script with error such as ''.
-To fix this error, you can Bypass ExecutionPolicy by using 'Set-ExecutionPolicy Bypass' or unblock the script using 'Unblock-File script_name.ps1'.
-Refer to https://social.technet.microsoft.com/wiki/contents/articles/38496.unblock-downloaded-powershell-scripts.aspx for more details on the security setting.

 9. The results can be seen in the output window.